 As grim as all this is, however, astonishingly, the book becomes even grimmer as it draws to a close.
 George details the establishment of a quasi-fascistic system of government for the scant few survivors of the war, complete with drug-induced brainwashing and indoctrination and a nascent eugenics programme.
 This is driven by Commander Geraghty, a grotesquely compelling creation who will, ultimately, come to lend the novel its title.
 At the story's end there is at least a tiny glimmer of light, but even that is cruelly extinguished in the final two sentences.

 Peter George died of a self-inflicted gunshot wound to the head at his home in St Leonards – not far from where I live in Lewes – on 1 June, 1966; his wife found him slumped in a chair with a discharged double-barreled shotgun between his knees.
 It was reported at the time that he had been unwell and depressed; later, the author Brian Aldiss, an acquaintance of George's, wrote that George "was a victim of the Demon Alcohol", that "He would start with a sip of whisky and wake up a fortnight later in a Glaswegian gutter, poor guy."
-But Aldiss also stated that George was "suffering fear and pain about the threat of nuclear war", to the extent that at the time of his death he was writing yet another book on the subject.
+But Aldiss also stated that George was "suffering fear and pain about the threat of nuclear war", to the extent that it was believed by some that at the time of his death he was writing yet another book on the subject.

-That unfinished novel remains unpublished, but Commander-1 certainly bears out Aldiss's hypothesis in its overwhelming sense of despair, hopelessness, and anger.
+That conjectured unfinished novel remains unpublished,* but Commander-1 certainly bears out Aldiss's hypothesis in its overwhelming sense of despair, hopelessness, and anger.
 But more than that, one event in particular in the novel acts as a chilling portent of George's fate.
 After finding his partner, Jane, dead of an overdose, one of the guinea pigs, Bill Evans – a man born, like George himself, in Treorchy – commits suicide by shooting himself in the head.
 Bill's haste to do the deed before he can be stopped presages the way George must have been similarly conscious of taking his own life before his wife could find him, but what's even more appalling is the way George describes the gruesome results – "the bloody pieces of bone and flesh and brain" that Bill's fellow guinea pigs, John and Arnie, have to bury, and this preceding passage:

 When they saw what was left of Bill's head they turned away.
 When they had recovered a little, but still not looking at the bodies, Arnie said, 'How did he do it?'